Getting a Car Loan After Bankruptcy

 Chapter 13 bankruptcy.
 If you filed Chapter 13, you can either:

-• wait for your discharge, which will not be entered until your repayment period is over (between three to five years), or
+• wait for your discharge, which won't be entered until your repayment period is over (between three to five years), or

 • get court permission to take out a car loan while your case is still pending.